npm/npm/doc/config.md

 The folder where executable programs are installed.

+Set to "false" to not install executables

 ### manroot

 Default: $INSTALL_PREFIX/share/man

 The folder where man pages are installed.

+Set to "false" to not install man pages.

 ### registry